MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Set-MigrationBatch.md

 ### -Update
 The Update switch sets the Update flag on the migration batch.
 You don't need to specify a value with this switch.

+The Update flag triggers the Migration Service to reapply all of the settings from the endpoint, batch, and user to the migration process.

 ```yaml
 Type: SwitchParameter